 Jeremy is a web developer and open-source advocate based in Tulsa, OK, member of TulsaWebDevs, and contributor to OklahomaData.org

 G.T.
-Bynum was elected to the Tulsa City Council in 2008.
+Bynum was elected mayor of the City of Tulsa in 2015.
+G.T.
+Bynum served on the Tulsa City Council from 2008-2015.
 In 2014, he was selected as the only city councilor in the nation to participate in the Moneyball For Government Fellowship Program, which aims to assist local governments in achieving better results with limited budgets through increasing the use of data, evidence and evaluation when spending taxpayer money.